-Use this worksheet to assess your Tribe's planning and regulatory, administrative and technical, financial, and education and outreach capabilities.
-Your Tribe may not have each kind of capability, but you should complete the tables and questions in the worksheet as completely as possible.
+Use this worksheet to assess your planning and regulatory, administrative and technical, financial, and education and outreach capabilities.
+You may not have each kind of capability, but you should complete the tables and questions in the worksheet as completely as possible.